 There is a bucket of investment assets ready to thrive no matter what the weather offers (economic conditions).
 For example, for the last 40 years or so we’ve had favourable weather.
 Inflation has been low and economic growth has been modest, but positive.
 We’ve been in a disinflationary environment.
 Inflation has been low and mostly falling.

 The weather has been nice

-Stocks have performed quite well over time.
+Stocks have performed quite well over time as we’ve mostly been in a low inflation or disinflationary environment.
 That said, investors needed to be armed with some very impressive umbrellas (and risk tolerance) to withstand the Great Financial Crisis (2008-2009) and the dot-com crash of the early 2000’s.
 Stock markets declined in spectacular fashion in both of these events.

 Given that we were still in the midst of a mostly disinflationary period, bonds did the trick in lowering the volatility of the typical balanced portfolio.
 Bonds will mostly go up when stocks go down, offering that useful inverse relationship.
 We can think of bonds as portfolio shock absorbers.